hikeventures/hikeventures.github.io/_posts/2014-03-03-best-rain-pants.markdown

 If you are planning to go skiing then you should maybe consider waterproof pants with Gore-Tex Pro or Active shell.
 However, those pants will be more heavy than the models listed below and also take more space in your backpack so I have not considered them in my list.
 Generally speaking, you will sweat in all waterproof clothes if you are active.
 However, some are a little bit more breathable than others.
 I had good experience with Pertex Shield so far.

 ## Features and weight
 You should consider if you really need 3/4 length side zips or pockets on your pants.
 They are nice to have features but they will come with some additional weight.
-Please note that I have not tested the products myself (except the Montane Minimus Pants).

 I hope you found this article useful to find your best men rain pants in 2016.